priyagupta108/bdx/README.md

 # bdx #

-An indexer for binary build directories.
+An indexer and graph generator for binary build directories.

-This tool can be used to quickly search where an ELF symbol is defined in a build directory.
+This tool can be used to quickly search where an ELF symbol matching some criteria is defined in a directory and generate graphs for various queries.

+Features:

+- Parallel, incremental indexing using sharded Xapian database
+- Indexes cross-references by analyzing ELF relocations
+- Query the database with a simple query language and custom output formats
+- Generate symbol reference graphs in DOT format

 ## Installation ##